Watch Face Format setup

 file="@raw/watchface_large_circle"/>

-This is where you define your watch face appearance and behavior for each watch face shape.
-If you did not define a shapes file, then you only need to create one file, watchface.xml.
+Then, define your watch face appearance and behavior for each watch face shape.
+If you did not define a shapes file, then you only need one file, watchface.xml.

-Using the example from this page, the raw XML files would be:
+Using the example from this section, the raw XML files would be:

 • res/raw/watchface.xml